 Mobility related disability affects about one third of persons aged over 65.
 Nevertheless, personal mobility and independence are particularly important for this age group.
 Continued community participation has been found to be an important element of positive aging, related to greater life satisfaction and perceived quality of life.
 Continued activity is seen as being relatively more important for older people and walking, the most common form of physical activity among older adults, contributes to better overall health.

 There is a need, therefore, to ensure that pedestrian infrastructure being designed and put in to place now will meet the needs of older users and that it functions as a means of enabling participation by those with mobility or other physical or cognitive impairment.
-A working group has been established to examine the issues around shared footpaths and to ensure that the extensive international research literature is being reflected in local practice.
+A working group was established to examine the issues around shared footpaths and to ensure that the extensive international research literature is being reflected in local practice.
 See the terms of reference.

 Provision of safe travel options that allow easy access to services and amenities, and full participation in the community, is seen as vital for maintaining quality of life for the elderly or disabled.
 There is a need to balance avoiding creating a barrier to greater independence for those needing mobility assistance against creating a barrier to that same independence by putting elderly or vulnerable pedestrians at greater risk from wheeled and motorised devices sharing the same footpaths.

-The Shared Footpaths Group strongly supported the RCA Forum submission on the petition of Joanne Clendon to change the Road User Rule to allow cycling on footpaths by children under 14 years of age (and accompanying adults), seniors over the age of 65, or vulnerable adults; to make bells mandatory for any bicycle used on footpaths or shared use paths; and to allow local authorities to exclude, on a reasonable basis, certain areas of footpath from being used for cycling.
+The Shared Footpaths Group strongly supported the RCA Forum submission opposing the petition of Joanne Clendon to change the Road User Rule to allow cycling on footpaths by children under 14 years of age (and accompanying adults), seniors over the age of 65, or vulnerable adults; to make bells mandatory for any bicycle used on footpaths or shared use paths; and to allow local authorities to exclude, on a reasonable basis, certain areas of footpath from being used for cycling.
 See Submission.